nc42/manifeste/README.md

 + The data you put on those platforms is not safe.
 More important, some governemental organization could access it, without you any notice.
 This is also true, for the organizations of foreign countries.
 You can indeed, choose the region where you want to put your workloads, but guess where all the backups go ?
 + Once you deploy your production infrastructure on one of those platforms, you are dependant.
 Initiatives and technologies exist to enable you to balance your deployments between multiple cloud provider (multi-cloud), to deploy your services anywhere else almost the same way (infrastructure as code), or simply backup all your data, code and configurations plus provide a fail-over.
 Those techniques do exist, but are not easy to implement and do have drawbacks as it is always painful to replace the underlying infrastructure of a company production.
 + They can be expensive.
 Those platforms are great, to either start a project, or innovate and add new features to an existing project, they are really evolutive and simple to use.
 However this has a cost and the longer your project will rely on them, the most you'll realize it.
 If your workloads are heavy plus they don't evolve very fast, those platforms will be really expensive to use.
 + They encourage centralization of the Internet.
 A lot of companies and services on the Internet, rely on those platforms.
-This is questionnable in terms of resiliency (each time AWS is impacted by an incident, everyone notices it, as most of our daily usage services rely on it) and governancy ().
+This is questionnable in terms of resiliency (each time AWS is impacted by an incident, everyone notices it, as most of our daily usage services rely on it) and governancy.

 ### What is the difference with OpenStack, CloudStack, Kubernetes and other, open source, cloud related softwares ?